 It’s the gateway to the entire Yucatan, including the beautiful Riviera Maya to the south, and as such Cancun’s large international airport has flights across the world, including many direct flights to major North American cities and many European destinations.

-There are regular scheduled airlines flying in throughout the year and during peak season, even more charter flights and package holiday companies travel here too.
+There are regularly scheduled airlines flying in throughout the year and during peak season, even more, charter flights and package holiday companies travel here too.

 The city is well connected domestically too, with regular flights to other large Mexican cities and an extensive bus route operating across the Yucatan, and particularly along the coast to the south, to popular destinations such as Tulum and Playa del Carmen.